 You can also promote the benefits of healthy eating and regular fitness to show your employees the physical and mental benefits it can bring.
 You may also wish to take things a step further and offer staff perks, like gym memberships or subscriptions to mental health apps, like Headspace.

 Re-Introduce Home Working

-One option you can consider is re-introducing home working during winter to reduce ilnesses being passed throughout the workplace.
+One option you can consider is re-introducing home working during winter to reduce illnesses being passed throughout the workplace.
 If full time working from home isn’t possible, you can offer a more hybrid way of working.
 It’s important to discuss this with your employees to make sure they are happy with this.

 It’s important to create a safe place where your team feel comfortable to express their feelings and stresses to you and your managers.
 We encourage you to have regular catch-ups with your staff to come up with suitable solutions.
 You can also offer stress management training to provide your workforce with tools to tackle this.